 Notes: An hour equals 50 minutes.

-Total hours must include at least 6 hours of organized activities, at least 3 hours of professionalism, and a maximum of 3 hours of business skills topics.
+Total hours must include at least 6 hours of organized activities, at least 1 hour of bias topics, at least 3 hours of professionalism, and a maximum of 3 hours of business skills topics.